Zelhorst92/MyPortfolio/README.md

 ### Register/Login addition
 In the dashboard there is need for a change password option.
 At the moment users can only change passwords via the Forgot Password functionality.

+### A Better Confirmation email
+The current confirmation email does what it needs to do, but its structure is very basic.
+This can be improved upon.

+### A way to control the ordering of the items in the database
+At the moment it seems that the ordering of items is based on what item is the oldest added or edited.
+As this has an influence on the homepage ordering of items on screen, this should be brought under control.
+Overiding the assigned id or introducing a SKU.

 [Back to top](#table-of-content)

 ---